Too Many Frames, Not All Useful: Efficient Strategies for Long-Form Video QA: Prompting: Fine Keyframe Detector

 \section{Prompting: Fine Keyframe Detector}

 We prompt the VLM to select frames that are most compatible with the list of given keywords.
-Each templates image contains 8 images, and their order is described in language (e.g. top left to right, bottom left to right) annd the VLM outputs the selected images in accordance to our prompting.
+Each template image contains 8 images, and their order is described in language (e.g. top left to right, bottom left to right) and the VLM outputs the selected images according to our prompting as described in \Cref{fig:fkd_prompt}.